swilgosz/hotels-importer/README.md

 # README

 This is Hotels importing application.
+Deployed to heroku at: https://hotels-importer.herokuapp.com/api/v1/hotels

 ## Development